-Pull out the cord approx. 30 cm and hook it into the notch in the rim of the pulley.
+• Pull out the cord approx. 30 cm and hook it into the notch in the rim of the pulley.
 Release the recoil spring by letting the pulley rotate slowly backwards.

-• Undo the screw in the centre of the pulley and remove the pulley.
-Insert and fasten a new starter cord to the pulley.
-Wind approx. 3 turns of the starter cord onto the pulley.
-Connect the pulley to the recoil spring so that the end of the spring engages in the pulley.
-Fit the screw in the centre of the pulley.
-Insert the starter cord through the hole in the starter housing and the starter handle.
-Make a secure knot in the end of the starter cord.
+• Undo the bolt in the centre of the pulley and remove the drive disc, drive disc spring and the pulley.
+Insert and secure a new starter cord in the starter pulley.
+Wind approx. 3 turns of the starter cord on the starter pulley.
+Fit the starter pulley so that the end of the recoil spring hooks into the starter pulley.
+Now assemble the drive disc spring, drive disc and the bolt in the centre of the pulley.
+Carry the starter cord through the hole in the starter housing and the starter handle.
+Tie a good knot on the starter cord.